HTenkanen/AISA/sources/analysis_workflow.rst

          - What is the typical process workflow for doing spatial analysis?
          - Key definitions and their differences/similarities:
              - spatial analysis; GIS; geocomputation; GIScience; geographic data science; quantitative geography, ..
+         - What are typical application areas for spatial analytics?
-         - What kind of analytical approaches are available for working with spatial data (an overview)?
+         - What kind of contemporary spatial data science challenges exist?

 .. admonition:: Resources